TIPS & IDEAS: Mixing & matching patterns

 The more neutral your palette is, the more texture you need to add.
 Texture adds interest.
 Texture adds substance.
 Texture makes my world go round!

-If you don’t have a neutral palette, you don’t necessarily need texture to add interest or substance, so keep it to a dull roar.
+On the other hand, if you don’t have a neutral palette, you don’t necessarily need texture to add interest.

 3. CONSIDER STYLE

 If you don’t like florals, don’t pick a floral just because it has your colours.
-Make sure that the patterns you pick suit the feel and the theme of your room and suit each other.
-You’ll likely be naturally drawn to certain patterns and textures, so follow your gut and choose what you like!
+Make sure the patterns you pick suit the feel and the theme of your room and suit each other.

 4. FILL IT WITH FEATHERS